 When Messiah establishes His kingdom on the throne of His father David, everyone will be surprised.
 One reason is the thoughts and ways of infinite God are incomprehensible to mortal humans (Isaiah 55:8-9).
 That is not necessarily a bad thing since our Heavenly Parent, YHVH delights in surprising His children.
 Those who study the Word of God will always have an incomplete understanding of it, but their hearts will develop a readiness for the instruction of His Holy Spirit.
 It is this teachable heart that will help these people adjust quickly to life in the Kingdom – just as the Scripture says:

 Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
 (II Timothy 2:15 KJV)

 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.
 (II Timothy 3:16-17 NKJV)

 But He answered and said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’”
 (Matthew 4:4 NKJV, quoting Deuteronomy 8:3)

-In the interest of helping the people of YHVH study to show themselves approved unto God, The Barking Fox humbly presents the Bible Reading Plan for the Hebrew year 5778 (2017-2018).
-This is the fourth year for our reading plan.
+In the interest of helping the people of YHVH study to show themselves approved unto God, The Barking Fox humbly presents the Bible Reading Plan for the Hebrew year 5780 (2019-2020).
+This is the sixth year for our reading plan.
 Thanks to everyone who pointed out typos, omissions, and other errors in previous editions.
 Every year brings improvement because of you!

 If you are in search of an organized approach to the Word of God, maybe this can help.
 Whatever you do, please do get into the Word so that it can get into you!